dariairad/pands-project/README.md

 ```

 Comments:
-In order to  ensure better understanding and provide an overview of the data set structure I decided to pull first 5 lines of the data set as well as a sample of 5 random entries.
+In order to  ensure better understanding and provide an overview of the data set structure I decided to pull the first 5 lines of the data set as well as a sample of 5 random entries.

 #### Basic Information